 Which of the following actions have you taken in recent months to deal with the rising cost of living, if any?
-Select all that apply.
-18

 Majorities expect to cut down on heating this winter

 Thinking about this coming winter, do you expect to have to cut down on your home heating because of high energy prices?